KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0514.md

 ### Bypassing Android force encryption and restructuring userdata partition

 As we can't use an encrypted `userdata` for now, and encryption is forced on AOSP for Nexus 6P, we'll need to bypass the policy.
-The
+The last section in [the `cryptfs` analysis article][4] ("What next?") describes how to do this.
+In short, we modify `vold`'s `fstab` so that `vold` won't encrypt the phone on first boot.

 The next part is about "chainloading" the real, full-blown `/sbin/init`, which belongs to OpenRC.
 This is done in several stages: